dominik-wolos/Snake/README.md

 The project uses a local `.venv` managed by `uv`.
 Runtime modules are from the Python standard library, so there are no external package dependencies.
-The project is pinned to Python 3.12 because the newer Homebrew Python builds on this machine do not include Tk support required by Turtle.
+The project is pinned to Python 3.12 because the newer Homebrew Python builds on some machines have some issues with TKINTER.

 ## Controls